1 Samuel 1 – The Birth of Samuel

 Then they rose early in the morning and worshiped before the LORD, and returned and came to their house at Ramah.
 And Elkanah knew Hannah his wife, and the LORD remembered her.
 So it came to pass in the process of time that Hannah conceived and bore a son, and called his name Samuel, saying, “Because I have asked for him from the LORD.”

 a.
-Then they arose early in the morning and worshipped: Hannah could genuinely worship the LORD in faith while the promise was still not yet fulfilled.
+Then they rose early in the morning and worshiped: Hannah could genuinely worship the LORD in faith while the promise was still not yet fulfilled.
 This is a glorious pattern of faith.

 b.
 And the LORD remembered her: To use the term remembered is an anthropomorphism, a way of explaining God’s actions in human terms that we can understand, even if it doesn’t perfectly describe God’s action.
 It isn’t as if God ever forgot Hannah, but it is proper to say He remembered her.